juhameskanen/abstract/README.md

-# The Abstract Universe Project (AUP)
+# The Abstract Universe Project

 ## Purpose

-While many have abandoned the search for a unified Theory of Everything, this project leans into the challenge.
  We aren't just interested in how the universe behaves, but in the fundamental nature of what it is.

+Attempts to formulate a conventional theory of quantum gravity have repeatedly stalled, suggesting that no fundamental theory exists in the traditional sense.
+While many have abandoned the search for a unified Theory of Everything, this project leans into the challenge, and even extend it.
+The objective is not only to formulate the laws governing how the universe behaves, but to understand what those laws are fundamentally describing.

+This is an ambitious goal, and the author is under no illusion about its difficulty.

 ## Informational, Abstract Model of Everything ($IaM^e$)